mvellandi/journal-old/_posts/2011-04-09-jovoto-creative-brand-production-value-innovation-crowdsourcing-community-bastian-unterberg.md

 ---
-title: Jovoto&#58; Disrupting Creative Sourcing and Production &#8211; Bastian Unterberg
+title: "Jovoto: Disrupting Creative Sourcing and Production: Bastian Unterberg"
+layout: post
 date: 2011-04-09T13:26:24+00:00
 author: Mario Vellandi
-layout: post
 description:
   - Bastian left his work doing programming and decided to venture out with a purpose-- Connect creatives and clients together through a community platform that produces the best deliverables, faster, and without an agency
 categories: